-Was your relative a Jewish refugee to Britain from Germany, Austria, or Czechoslovakia in 1939?
+Was your relative a Jewish refugee to Britain from Germany, Austria, Poland, or Czechoslovakia in 1939?

 If so, they may well have found refuge in Kitchener camp near Sandwich, Kent.

-This website is being established for a limited period of time to gather together Kitchener camp documents, letters, photographs, and histories.
+The aim of this website is to gather together Kitchener camp documents, letters, photographs, and histories.

 We hope to create a better understanding:

-- of how the Kitchener men managed to escape from Germany, Austria, and Czechoslovakia in 1939
+- of how the Kitchener men escaped from Germany, Austria, Poland, and Czechoslovakia in 1939

 - and of what they went on to do when the camp closed down

-Having this global website presence means that Kitchener descendants who do not live in Britain will be able to join in with sharing these materials and histories.
+Having this global website presence means that Kitchener descendants who do not live in Britain will also be able to share their materials and histories.

 Let this be a good time to share our knowledge of these events among us.

-In terms of materials/histories to upload to this archive on Kitchener camp, we are hoping to add items that relate to the following events from around November 1938 to around 1942:
+In terms of materials/histories on Kitchener camp, we are adding items relating to the following events from around November 1938 to around 1943/45:

 Attempts to leave the ‘Greater Germany’ area